-The ledgers can also be classified in the following two categories-
+They can also be classified in the following two categories-

 Various subsidiary ledgers are prepared for providing details to the general ledger, and at last, all are sum-up in one ledger called general ledger; thus this account is also termed as master account or main account.

-- Calculation of profit/Loss: Ledger preparation is an unescapable step for any organization for calculating the position of profit or loss in their business because it is impossible to make further accounts without preparing relevant ledgers.
+- Calculation of profit/Loss: Its preparation is an unescapable step for any organization for calculating the position of profit or loss in their business because it is impossible to make further accounts without preparing relevant ledgers.

 - Time saver: As all the entries are recorded in one place, it becomes easier and time- saving while preparing further accounts such as trading, profit, and loss accounts.